Pragya2056/Pragya2056/README.md

 ## Hi There 👋

-- 🌱 I’m currently learning JavaScript basics
+- 🌱 I’m currently learning JavaScript basics!!!!
 - ⚡ I am also a professional technical content writer.
 You can view some of my contents in the portfolio repository.

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/pragya-sapkota-83a38a191/)